sensu/sensu-docs/content/sensu-core/0.29/guides/scaling-sensu.md

 ### Pros

-* WAN instability does *not* lead to flapping sensu checks
+* WAN instability does *not* lead to flapping Sensu checks
 * Sensu operation continues un-interrupted during a WAN outage
 * The overall architecture is easier to understand and troubleshoot